 - swelling of the nasal passages

 Animal research indicates that N. sativa warrants further investigation for the treatment of Alzheimer’s disease.
-A study published in the Journal of Ethnopharmacology found that N. sativa enhances memory, attention, and cognition.
+A study published in the found that N. sativa enhances memory, attention, and cognition.

 B. bulbocastanum is also called black cumin, great pignut, soil chestnut, and black zira.
 It’s native to northern Africa, southeastern Europe, and southern Asia.
 The plant is about two feet tall, topped with white flowers similar to Queen Anne’s lace.

 All parts of B. bulbocastanum have uses.
 The edible roots taste like coconut or chestnuts, while the leaves can be used as herbs.
 But the seeds of B. bulbocastanum are most prized.